felipap/decipher/README.md

 ## ToDos:
 - [ ] Improve mapping interface for alphabet.
 - [ ] Hash dictionary for quick comeback after small map substitution.
 - [ ] Allow regex.
 No, I'm kidding.
-This is already slow enough as is.
+This is already slow enough as it is.
 - [ ] Optimize everything.
 - ...
 - [ ] **PROFIT!**